JengaMasterG/device_microsoft_duo/README.md

 Device configuration for Microsoft Surface Duo
 =========================================

-The Microsoft Surface Duo (codenamed _"duo"_) is the first foldable smartphonef from Microsoft.
+The Microsoft Surface Duo (codenamed _"duo"_) is the first foldable smartphone from Microsoft.

 It was announced in October 2019.
 Release date was in September 2020.